Moroccan Throne Cup

 The Moroccan Throne Cup or the Throne Cup (كأس العرش) is a knockout football tournament in Moroccan football, organized by the Royal Moroccan Football Federation.The first club to win this cup was Mouloudia Oujda.
-Since the inception of the cup, the system has been one-match, but this system has been modified to back and forth.
+Since the inception of the cup, the system has been one-match, but this system has been modified back and forth.

-The Throne Cup champion qualifies directly to the CAF Confederation Cup, but if the cup champion is the same as the league champion in that season or a participant in the CAF Champions League, the club that played the final is the one who compensates him in the external competition, and the ASFAR is the club most crowned with the title Throne Cup with 12 titles as a record.
-The current champions are RS Berkane.
+The Throne Cup champion qualifies directly to the CAF Confederation Cup, but if the cup champion is the same as the league champion in that season or a participant in the CAF Champions League, the club that played the final is the one that compensates the winner in the external competition.

+AS FAR is the club most crowned with the title having 12 titles.

+The current champions are OC Safi who defeated RS Berkane 1-1 (5-6 P) in the final played on 29-06-2025.

 History

-MC Oujda won the first two edition of the throne cup after defeating Wydad AC in both finals.
+Before independence

+National knockout competitions had already taken place prior to Morocco's independence in 1956, starting with CA Marocain's victory in the Coupe du Sultan in 1916.
+CA Casablanca, Olympique Marocain, USM Casablanca, and US Fès were among the other early winners.
+The competition changed its name to the Coupe Coloniale du Maroc in the 1930s, when teams such as Majd Al-Madina, SA Marrakech, Racing Casablanca, Maghreb SR, and ASPTT Casablanca won championships.
+With five victories, USM Casablanca dominated this era.
+The 1956 final was never contested, and USD Meknès was the last known champion in 1952.
+Despite their history, the Royal Moroccan Football Federation does not formally recognise these competitions; instead, it views the 1956–1957 Coupe du Trône as the only national cup.